NDA INFORMATION

 “the Employer may also disclose the existence and terms of this agreement to the Employer’s officers, employees or legal or professional advisers, provided that they agree to keep the information confidential.”

 • A term that forbids you from “encouraging or cooperating with” others with a similar complaint against the same individual or organization.
-For example, talking to a colleague about their own complaint against the same person or participating in a future complaint or lawsuit:
+For example, talking to a colleague about their own complaint against the same person you complained about or participating in a future complaint or lawsuit:

 “Employee further agrees not to aid, assist or encourage any person asserting claims against the Company…Employee may state only ‘I can’t talk about it’.”

-• A term making you subject to a fixed penalty for every breach, and/or the recovery of any compensation you have been paid under the settlement agreement:
+• In addition you may see a term making you subject to an additional fixed penalty for every breach, and/or the recovery of any compensation you have been paid under the settlement agreement:

 “A breach of this confidentiality paragraph will be deemed to be a material breach of the Agreement and will entitle Company to recover liquidated damages in the amount of $20,000 for each occurrence of breach.”